rachayita/OpsNotes/rust/rust.md

         - Be a method that does not use Self except in the type of the receiver.
     - It must not have any associated constants.
     - All supertraits must also be object safe.
-- When there isn't a Self: Sized bound on a method, the type of a method receiver must be one of the types:
+- When there isn't `Self: Sized` bound on method,
+  - type of a method receiver must be one of the types:
     - `&Self`
     - `&mut Self`
     - `Box<Self>`
     - `Rc<Self>`
     - `Arc<Self>`
     - `Pin<P>` where P is one of the types above
-- when you implement a trait, either the trait or the type must be new in the current crate
+- when you implement a trait, either the trait or type must be new in the current crate
   - this is called the coherence rule
   - it helps rust ensure that trait implementations are unique.
   - code can’t impl Write for u8, because both are defined in the standard library
   - if allowed:
     - there could be multiple implementations of Write for u8, in different crates
-    - with no reasonable way to decide which implementation to use for a given method call
+    - with no reasonable way to decide which implementation to use for given method call
 - can borrow a reference to a value
 - references are nonowning pointers, with limited lifetimes
 - like C/C++, rust puts plain string literals like "udon" in read-only memory